Chennai Egmore–Kanniyakumari Express

 The Chennai Egmore–Kanniyakumari Express is a Superfast daily overnight train operated by Southern Railway zone of Indian Railways that runs between and in India.
 It is currently being operated with 12633/12634 train numbers on a daily basis.

 Service

 This train runs between Kanyakumari and Chennai Egmore.

 This is Overnight Superfast Express Train of Southern Railway.
 This is the fastest train to reach from state capital to kanyakumari.

 Coach composition

 The train has 4 LHB rakes, with each rake consisting of 22 coaches, which includes 7 sleeper class coaches (S1–S7), one A/C 3 tier economy coach (M1), six A/C 3 tier coaches (B1–B6), two A/C 2 tier coaches (A1, A2), one first A/C cum A/C two tier (HA1), and the rest being unreserved coaches.
-The train has a rake sharing agreement with Pearl City Express.
+The train has a rake sharing agreement with Island Express.